 The Company has a share award plan (the "Plan") which has been approved by the Company's shareholders.
 Under the Plan, 7.5 million shares of common stock could be issued in the form of options, stock appreciation rights, restricted shares, restricted share units, performance shares, performance share units, dividend equivalents or other share-based awards to employees, directors or consultants of the Company or its subsidiaries or affiliates.
 The terms of awards granted under the Plan, including exercise price, vesting period and life, are set by the Compensation Committee of the Board of Directors.
-All share-based awards (except for restricted shares and restricted share units) granted under the Plan have a life of ten years.
+All share-based awards (except for restricted share units) granted under the Plan have a life of ten years.
 Most awards vest ratably over three years; however, some have been granted with different vesting schedules.
 To date, no awards have been granted to non-employees (except those granted to non-employee members of the Board of Directors of the Company and of a consolidated subsidiary) under the Plan.
 At July 31, 2011, approximately 3.0 million share-based awards were available to be granted under the Plan.

 The fair value of stock-settled stock appreciation rights ("SARs") granted in the years ended July 31, 2011, 2010 and 2009 were estimated on the date of grant using a lattice-based option valuation model that applies the assumptions noted in the table below.
 A lattice-based model considers factors such as exercise behavior, and assumes employees will exercise equity awards at different times over the contractual life of the equity awards.
 As a lattice-based model considers these factors, and is more flexible, the Company considers it to be a better method of valuing equity awards than a closed-form Black-Scholes model.
 Because lattice-based option valuation models incorporate ranges of assumptions for inputs, those ranges are disclosed.
 Expected volatility is based on historical volatility of the Company's stock.
 The Company uses historical data to estimate equity award exercises and employee terminations within the valuation model; separate groups of employees that have similar historical exercise behavior are considered separately for valuation purposes.
-The expected term of equity awards granted is derived from the output of the option valuation model and represents the period of time that equity awards granted are expected to be outstanding; the range given below results from certain groups of employees exhibiting different behavior.
+The expected term of equity awards granted are expected to be outstanding; the range given below results from certain groups of employees exhibiting different behavior.
 The risk-free rate for periods within the contractual life of the equity award is based on the United States Treasury yield curve in effect at the time of grant.

-Yea r Ended July 31,
+Year · Ended July 3 1,

 2011 2010 2009

-Expected volatility 42.5% 43.3% 37.1-41.0%
+Expected volatility 42.5% 43.3% 3 37.1-41.0%

 Expected dividends % % %

 Expected term (average in years) 4.6 4.7 5.4-5.7

 Risk-free rate 0.3-4.5% 0.4-4.6% 2.1-4.9%